Ignite-DAO/forge/README.md

 - Approve the `ForgeAirdropper` for the total amount on your ERC‑20.
 - If an airdrop fee is configured, send `msg.value >= fee`.
 - Call `airdrop(token, recipients[], amounts[])` or `airdropEqual(token, recipients[], amountEach)`.

+Fair launch

+- Deploy `ForgeFairLaunchFactory` with:
+  - `treasury` (initial fee recipient)
+  - `usdc` token address for the chain
+  - `FairLaunchRouterConfig` pointing to PlunderSwap V2/V3 + Wrapped ZIL contracts
+- Configure it via the scripts above (`FairLaunchSetFee.s.sol`, `FairLaunchSetTreasury.s.sol`).
+- When creating a launch, deposit the total tokens required (`tokensForSale + liquidityPercent%`) and pay the flat ZIL creation fee (if configured).
+Contributors can raise in ZIL or USDC, and auto-listing will push liquidity to PlunderSwap V2 or V3 based on the launch config.